alshedivat/al-folio/_pages/about.md

     <p>Your City, State 12345</p>

 ---
 I am interested in quantum materials.
-I'm a graduate student at MIT.
+I'm a graduate student at MIT and love physics.